msyamkumar/cs220-f20-projects/p11/README.md

 * `os.path.isfile`
 * `os.path.isdir`

 Use your function to answer the following questions.
-The expected answers may look like:
+The expected answers will have the form of (**not necessarily same**):

 ```python
 ['play/rb/rb9/89.csv', 'play/rb/rb9/12.xls']